Aider-AI/aider/docs/benchmarks.md

 The benchmark uses
 [133 practice exercises from the Exercism python repository](https://github.com/exercism/python/tree/main/exercises/practice).
-They were designed for people to learn python and practice their coding skills.
+These exercises were designed for people to learn python and practice their coding skills.

 Each exercise has: